Protests over remarks on Prophet:Two dead in Ranchi, Howrah simmers, authorities take action against protesters in UP, other states | Law-Order

 ''The BJP has already taken action against the two leaders and therefore, there is no need for an agitation.
 People need to maintain calm,'' the Union minister of state for social justice and empowerment said in Jammu.

-In Jammu and Kashmir, a Kashmiri YouTuber was arrested in Srinagar on charge of breaching public tranquillity and causing fear in the public after he posted a video depicting the beheading of suspended BJP spokesperson Nupur Sharma on social media platforms.
+In Jammu and Kashmir, a Kashmiri YouTuber was arrested in Srinagar on charges of breaching public tranquillity and causing fear in the public after he posted a video depicting the beheading of Nupur Sharma on social media platforms.

 Curfew remained imposed in parts of Chenab valley in Jammu after violent protests, while a day-long shutdown was called by some Muslim bodies.